Giving Baby Up for Adoption in Missouri

 An important process to understand in this scenario, then, is the one you will undergo if you do choose to place a baby for adoption in Missouri.
 Baby adoptions in Missouri are comprised of six main steps:

-This is one of (if not the) most difficult steps of .
+This is one of (if not the) most difficult steps of giving a baby for adoption.
 It’s a decision that will change your own life forever, as well as those of your child and possibly an adoptive family.
 It’s important that you are the only one to make this decision.
 No one can choose adoption for you.
 Your friends don’t get to decide what you do about this pregnancy, nor do your parents.
 And while the birth father does have rights in Missouri, even he shouldn’t make up your mind for you.
 Only you know what’s right for your baby.

-If you do choose to , you will be completely in charge of the way it happens.
+If you do choose to give a baby up for adoption in Missouri, you will be completely in charge of the way it happens.
 With American Adoptions, all pregnant women craft their own adoption plans.
 You will work with your own Adoption Specialist, who will help you make sure your wants and needs for your baby’s adoption are met.
 She will guide you along each remaining step of the adoption process.

-This may be another difficult step in the process of Finding the perfect adoptive parents for your baby can be overwhelming, but your American Adoptions Adoption Specialist will help you to decide what you’re looking for and then narrow down the search with you.
+This may be another difficult step in the process of giving your baby up for adoption in Missouri.
+Finding the perfect adoptive parents for your baby can be overwhelming, but your American Adoptions Adoption Specialist will help you to decide what you’re looking for and then narrow down the search with you.
 You’ll also be able to see their Adoptive Family Profiles to give you an idea of what they’re like before committing to meeting them.

 Again, your Adoption Specialist will help you with this.
 At American Adoptions, we encourage at least some degree of openness in an adoption.
 This can mean having a complete open adoption relationship, in which you exchange contact information with the adoptive parents and communicate as much as you like using whatever method you’re comfortable with.
 It could also mean maintaining a semi-open relationship, in which you can communicate with the adoptive family and get updates on your baby through your Adoption Specialist.
 The type of relationship you have with your baby’s adoptive family is completely up to you.